 As this comment suggests, food's impact on the human body was framed in accordance with the tenets of Galenic medicine, which understood all bodies to consist of a balance of humours.
 Each individual possessed a particular, characteristic humoral balance, but that balance was always in uneasy equilibrium, subject to the impact of external forces, of which food was the most important.
 Different foods could radically alter an individual's humoral balance, which in turn could induce dramatic perturbations in both their physical and emotional condition.
-As one seventeenth-century Mexican writer put it, 'through eating new foods, people who come here from different climates create new blood, and this produces new humours and the new humours give rise to new abilities and conditions'.
-Bodies were thus in a state of constant flux, in which scarcely anything was ever fixed and in which permanence was illusory.
-If we view the early modern body from this perspective, it becomes difficult to speak of a sixteenth-century vision of permanent embodied difference.
-For early modern Europeans, bodily differences were real, but by no means permanent.
-Bodies could alter just as easily as could diets.
-In this universe, the physical differences separating Europeans from Amerindians were more a function of food than of either climate or destiny.
+As one seventeenth-century Mexican writer put it, 'through eating new foods, people who come here from different climates create new blood, and this produces new humours and the new humours give rise to new abilities and conditions'.7 Bodies were thus in a state of

-&lt;sup>6 Benavídez, Secretos de chirurgia, pp. 26-7.
+6 Benavídez, Secretos de chirurgia, pp. 26-7.

-Vetancurt, Teatro mexicano, tratado 1, chap.
+7 Vetancurt, Teatro mexicano, tratado 1, chap.
 6, p.
 11. Vetancurt paraphrases Henrico Martínez's 1606 Reportorio de los tiempos e historia natural desta Nueva España, tratado 3, chap.
 8, p.
 283.